 The Premier League has carved out a reputation for being home to countless amounts of shocking and legendary games that have stunned the football world.
 Read on to see our take on some of the most shocking of losses conjured up since 2010.

-With the 2010s drawing to a close, we thought we would take a look back at some of the world's greatest footballing rivalries over the decade, including fiery moments and what exactly made them so special.
+Were you a fan of football in the 2010s?
+Let's look back at some of the world's greatest footballing rivalries over the decade, including fiery moments and what exactly made them so special.

-The 2012 Champions League Final was one of the most drama-filled and action-packed football matches of its generation, with most football fans still scratching their heads at how Chelsea were able to overcome Bayern Munich in their own ground.
+The 2012 Champions League Final was one of the most drama-filled, action-packed football matches of its generation, with most football fans still scratching their heads at how Chelsea were able to overcome Bayern Munich in their own ground.
 Read on to see how the drama unfolded.

 Manchester United have declined dramatically, with 'world class' hardly being a term used to describe the current roster of players.
 However, objectively speaking, which players really have the capacity to be world class one day for United?